HSLU-IFZ-Competence-Center-Investments/GPT_for_Financial_Advice/README.md

 ### Initial situation

-The objective of study GPT for Financial Advice is to explore how LLMs and rule-based systems can be combined for investment advice.
+The objective of study "GPT for Financial Advice" is to explore how LLMs and rule-based systems can be combined for investment advice.
 In addition, the study aims to create a prototype that showcases the benefits of integrating these two concepts, without, however, meeting all regulatory requirements (e.g. by the Banking Act or the Federal Data Protection Act) for AI-based investment advice.
 Hence, the focus is on demonstrating the technical feasibility of using LLMs to support